apache/openwhisk-runtime-go/README.md

 # How to Build

-You need a linux environment, with Java and Docker installed to build the sources.
+You need a Linux or an OSX environment, with Java and Docker installed to build the sources.

 Prerequisites for running build and tests:
 - docker
 - jdk
 - go 1.10.2
 - bc (sudo apt-get install bc)
+- zip
+- realpath

 To compile go proxy
 ```